cl-qob/cli/README.md

 ## 🧪 Testing

-We have incorporated a range of tests to ensure Eask remains stable throughout its release cycle.
+We have incorporated a range of tests to ensure Qob remains stable throughout its release cycle.

 ###### Development